13.6 2D Sampling with Multidimensional Transformations

 A better approach is a “concentric” mapping from the unit square to the unit circle that avoids this problem.
 The concentric mapping takes points in the square to the unit disk by uniformly mapping concentric squares to concentric circles (Figure 13.12).

 The mapping turns wedges of the square into slices of the disk.
-For example, points in the shaded area of the square in Figure 13.12 are mapped to by
+For example, points in the shaded area in Figure 13.12 are mapped to by

 See Figure 13.13.
 The other seven wedges are handled analogously.